minkaotic/front-end-notes/notes/Front-End-Testing.md

 ____________________________________

-## Testing React Components
+# Testing React Components
 Sources: [Pluralsight Course](https://www.pluralsight.com/courses/testing-react-components) | [Tutorial](https://jestjs.io/docs/en/tutorial-react) | [Testing recipes](https://reactjs.org/docs/testing-recipes.html)r
 > :bulb: Test *logic* (behaviour), not implementation, to avoid brittle tests

-### Setting up a test environment
+## Setting up a test environment
-- **`create-react-app`** will set up a test environment (using Jest) out of the box, which can be run straightaway with `npm test`
+- **`create-react-app`** will set up a test environment (using Jest and React Testing Library) out of the box, which can be run straightaway with `npm test`
-- In order to test components *in isolation* from the rest of the application, you can use [Storybook](https://storybook.js.org/) ([setup instructions for React](https://www.learnstorybook.com/intro-to-storybook/react/en/get-started/))
+- In order to test components *in isolation* from the rest of the application, you can use [Storybook](https://storybook.js.org/) ([setup instructions for React](https://www.learnstorybook.com/intro-to-storybook/react/en/get-started/)):
-  - this allows us to mock hard to reach use cases, as we can render components in key states that are tricky to reproduce in an app
+  - easier to mock hard to reach use cases, as we can render components in key states that are tricky to reproduce in an app
-  - it also offers visual verification of each component in isolation
+  - offers visual verification of each component in isolation

 **What to test?** - React ultimately has two responsibilities:
 1. render user interfaces based on some state
-2. produces and manages user interface events
+2. produce and manage user interface events

 :point_right: These are the responsibilies we want to test in our components!

-### Testing component rendering
+## Testing component rendering
-#### What's with all the different libraries??
+### What's with all the different libraries??
 - You can use a full testing library ([React Testing Library](https://testing-library.com/docs/react-testing-library/example-intro) being the most popular choice), or *test components directly without any special tooling*.
 - [Test Renderer](https://reactjs.org/docs/test-renderer.html) is a half-way house between direct testing of the `render()` function and testing with React Testing Library, as it provides some level of abstraction that you run assertions against.
 - [Test Utilities](https://reactjs.org/docs/test-utils.html) is a selection of useful functions to test React components.

 > :+1: The next few sections provide more detail on all of the above.

-#### Testing with React Testing Library (RTL)
+### Testing with React Testing Library (RTL)
 - aims to support writing tests that avoid including implementation details
 - guiding principle: tests should resemble the way the software is used:
   - encourages rendering components to DOM nodes and making assertions against those
-  - **testing strategy:** Pick things that should be visible to the user, based on different sitations
+  - **testing strategy:** test things that should be visible to the user, based on different sitations

 Basic sample test:
 ```js